hotosm/learnosm/_posts/en/0900-12-04-basicairdata-gpslogger.md

 When you are done collecting field data, you may import the GPX tracks for use in JOSM iD or another OpenStreetMap Editor.
 You can use this simple 2-steps procedure:

-1) Save the GPX track on your Personal computer, following one of the following ways:
+1) Save the GPX track on your Personal Computer, following one of the following ways:

 * Go on the GPS Logger Tracklist, tap on the desired track and then click on __Export__; the GPX file will be created and saved on the /GPSLogger folder of your Android device.
-Then connect the phone with your PC with the USB cable and move (or copy) your GPX tracks on your PC using the File Manager;
+Then connect the phone with your PC using a USB cable and move (or copy) your GPX tracks on your PC using the File Manager;

-* As alternative, you can use the __Share__ feature to send the file to the PC (you can do it via email, FTP, or via many Cloud services.
-The sharing possibilities depends on the third-party apps installed on your Android Device;
+* As alternative, you can use the __Share__ feature to send the file to the PC (you can do it via e-mail, FTP, or using many Cloud Services.
+The sharing possibilities depend on the third-party apps installed on your Android Device;

-2) Import the GPX track into your OpenStreetMap Editor: using the GPX tracks with the JOSM and iD editors are easy as dragging the files and dropping them into the application (or the browser tab, for iD).
+2) Import the GPX track into your OpenStreetMap Editor: using the GPX tracks with the JOSM and iD editors is easy as dragging the files and dropping them into the application (or the browser tab, for iD).

 Official Documentation
 ----------------------